oconnedk/javascript-get-started/README.md

 **Back-end** = the code runs on a server/ collection of servers.
 E.g. this search for "Spongebob" on Amazon: https://www.amazon.co.uk/s/ref=nb_sb_noss_2?url=search-alias%3Daps&field-keywords=spongebob

+> A simple analogy for the distinction between front-end and back-end processing is maths.
+You are asked to divide 9 by 7 to 5 decimal places.

+> **Front-end** processing would be you doing the long division to work out the answer.
+E.g. you do all the hard work.

+> **Back-end** processing would be you using a calculator to do the hard work.
+Presuming you are OK at maths, you should have the same result, but one will have taken considerably longer than the other and will have prevented you from doing other things.

 A technology called [Node.js](https://nodejs.org/) allows you to run JavaScript on a server, meaning that Amazon could have been written using Node.js (but it probably wasn't).